Lorenzo Sewell: Second inauguration of President Trump

-Private life
+Personal life

-Sewell met his wife, Molly, in June of 2005.
+Sewell met his wife, Molly, in June 2005.
 They married two years later, and have three children: Isabella, Elijah, and Naomi.

 Following his benediction at the Trump inauguration, he announced on social media that he was endorsing a new cryptocurrency that was created in his likeness, which he encouraged his followers to buy.
 The cryptocurrency has been described as a meme coin.